• Skip to primary navigation

 1. In a mixing bowl, whisk together flour, baking powder and salt.

-Cookie dough in a bowl being mixed.
+Cookie dough in the well of a stand mixer.

 1. Divide dough into two discs, wrap in plastic wrap and chill in refrigerator for 1 hour.